A-rhman-R/Software-Design-Patterns-Project/README.md

-This is a Calculator project from https://github.com/ucfx/calculator-java-swing.git We are a student team project working on refactoring this code
+This is a Calculator project from https://github.com/ucfx/calculator-java-swing.git, and we are a student team project working on refactoring this code